bahrus/xtal-element/README.md

 As long as all property changes also notify the onPropsChange method, specifying the name, then when prop1 changes, all 4 transformations are performed on the main template.
 When prop2 changes, only the second and last transforms need to be performed.
 And when prop3 changes, only the third and fourth transformations are needed.

+As we will see, if you define properties via xtal-element's declarative support, all property changes will notify the onPropsChange method automatically.

 ## X -- the simplest xtal-element base class

 class X, part of the xtal-element family of base web component classes, provides our first use case.
-It likes things to be as simple as possible.
+It likes things to be as simple and clean as possible.

 ```JavaScript
 import {X} from 'xtal-element/X.js'